agentmishra/wordpress_external_login_plugin/readme.txt

 = How do I add a port to the database connection? =

 For ports that differ the standard 3306, add them to the end of the host separated by a colon eg: 'localhost:3306'.

-= I need an extra feature.
-Can you add it? =

-Get in contact.
-I'll normally add simple functionality for free and pretty quick!

 = What values can I set in wp-config.php? =
 Here is a full listing of possible fields and values.